Shape Selection Tools

 To remove portions from an existing selection, hold down the

-This quarter-circle selection was created by casting a large circular selection then a smaller square selection with
+This quarter-circle selection was created by creating a large circular selection then a smaller square selection with

 This acts like